vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 Everything we need to do to achieve this is outlined at the [The Chart Repository Guide].

+### Deployment Variants

+We have two ways to deploy vector:

+- as a [`DaemonSet`][daemonset];
+- as a [sidecar `Container`][sidecar_container].

+Deploying as a [`DaemonSet`][daemonset] is trivial, applies cluster-wide and makes sense to as default scenario for the most use cases.

+Sidecar container deployments make sense when cluster-wide deployment is not available.
+This can generally occur when users are not in control of the whole cluster (for instance in shared clusters, or in highly isolated clusters).
+We should provide recommendations for this deployment variant, however, since people generally know what they're doing in such use cases, and because those cases are often very custom, we probably don't have to go deeper than explaining the generic concerns.
+We should provide enough flexibility at the Vector code level for those use cases to be possible.

+It is possible to implement a sidecar deployment via implementing an operator to automatically inject Vector `Container` into `Pod`s (via admission controller), but that doesn't make a lot of sense for us to work on, since [`DaemonSet`][daemonset] works for most of use cases already.

 ## Prior Art

 1. [Filebeat k8s integration]